-The best way to tour the Island in one day is outlined below.
-Please be sure to set aside at least 8 hours in order to see everything without rushing.
-The following itinerary takes you from your arrival port of either Oak Bluffs/Vineyard Haven to elegant Edgartown, then rural Up-Island (West Tisbury, Chilmark, Aquinnah, and Menemsha), and back down to Vineyard Haven/Oak Bluffs, the two largest ports on the Island.
+The best way to tour the Island in one day is outlined below. ~Please be sure to set aside at least 8 hours in order to see everything without rushing. ~The following itinerary takes you from your arrival port of either Oak Bluffs/Vineyard Haven to elegant Edgartown, then rural Up-Island (West Tisbury, Chilmark, Aquinnah, and Menemsha), and back down to Vineyard Haven/Oak Bluffs, the two largest ports on the Island.

-Vineyard Haven Arrival: Take Route #13 to Oak Bluffs, which departs every half hour on the :15 and :45 past the hour .
-Upon arriving in Oak Bluffs you can enjoy Circuit Avenue, which is the equivalent of a Main Street with shops, ice cream parlors, restaurants, an arcade, and is home to America's oldest working carousel, the "Flying Horses".
-A short walk from Circuit Ave. is the Martha's Vineyard Camp Meeting Association.
+Vineyard Haven Arrival: ~Take Route #13 to Oak Bluffs, which departs every half hour on the :15 and :45 past the hour (between 10:30am and 6:00pm the bus departs every 15 minutes). ~Upon arriving in Oak Bluffs you can enjoy Circuit Avenue, which is the equivalent of a Main Street with shops, ice cream parlors, restaurants, an arcade, and is home to America's oldest working carousel, the "Flying Horses". ~A short walk from Circuit Ave. is the Martha's Vineyard Camp Meeting Association.
 Consisting of hundreds of colorful Victorian gingerbread cottages, it's surely something the whole family

-Oak Bluffs Arrival: Take #13 to Edgartown, which departs every half hour on the :00 and :30 past the hour.
-This scenic route will take you past the long stretch of State Beach, along the Eastern shore of the Island, and over the famous “Jaws” Bridge.
-Edgartown is known for its stately white-painted captain's houses and churches that are reminiscent of the great whaling era.
-The popular area of South Beach is also in Edgartown and is accessible by Route #8 from Church St. Edgartown is also home to many great boutiques and fabulous restaurants, as well as a beautiful waterfront and a unique Main Street experience.
+Oak Bluffs Arrival: ~Take #13 to Edgartown, which departs every half hour on the :00 and :30 past the hour (between 10:30am and 6:00pm the bus departs every 15 minutes). ~This scenic route will take you past the long stretch of State Beach, along the Eastern shore of the Island, and over the famous “Jaws” Bridge. ~Edgartown is known for its stately white-painted captain's houses and churches that are reminiscent of the great whaling era. ~The popular area of South Beach is also in Edgartown and is accessible by Route #8 from Church St. every half hour on the :00 and :30 (from 6/20-8/22 every 15 minutes from 11:15am – 6:45pm). ~Edgartown is also home to many great boutiques and fabulous restaurants, as well as a beautiful waterfront and a unique Main Street experience.